 Laziness can cause cesarean deliveries

 Act now.
 Start now.
-More than any other group of expectant parents, vbac fathers-to-be and vbac mothers-to-be must work harder to achieve their goal of a vaginal birth after Caesarean.
-Creating a Birth Plan and gathering information are NOT enough to have success.
+More than any other group of expectant parents, VBAC fathers-to-be and VBAC mothers-to-be must work harder to achieve their goal of a vaginal birth after Caesarean.
+Creating a Birth Plan and gathering information is NOT enough to have success.
 Creating a Skills-based Birth Plan is also important.
 Your obstetrician or midwife should not be responsible for giving your wife/partner the VBAC she wants.
 The two of you should be responsible for birthing your baby.
 Your birth providers should know what you are going to do during The Birth.
 Tell them what skills you’ve learned and practiced.
 Then use them.

 Your partner needs her birth skills AND you need coaching skills and it takes time to learn them.

 As a dad supporting a vbac you must …

 - Be able to read your partner’s body language and help her reduce any INTERNAL tension … immediately.